 While the Board of Directors now believes that having a combined Executive Chairman and Chief Executive Officer is essential to Sallie Mae's overall strategic development, the Board of Directors continues to be aware that one of its responsibilities is to oversee Company management and make performance, risk and compensation related decisions regarding management.
 In order to balance appropriately the Board of Directors' focus on strategic development with its management oversight responsibilities, the Board of Directors has continued to maintain the position of Lead Independent Director.
-Since 2007, Mr. Schoellkopf has served as the Lead Independent Director.
-Immediately after the Annual Meeting, Mr. Schoellkopf will be retiring from the Board of Directors, and it is anticipated that the Board of Directors will designate a new Lead Independent Director, who will be responsible for leading the annual performance review of the Chief Executive Officer.
-In addition, the Lead Independent Director will continue to act as an active liaison between management and Sallie Mae's non-employee directors, maintaining frequent contact with both Mr. Quinlan to advise him on the progress of the Board of Directors' committee meetings, and with individual non-employee directors concerning recent developments affecting the Company.
-Through the role of an active, engaged Lead Independent Director, it is the opinion of the Board of Directors that its leadership structure is appropriately balanced between promoting Sallie Mae's strategic development with the Board of Directors' management oversight function.
-The Board of Directors also believes that its leadership structure has creates an environment of open, efficient communication between the Board of Directors and management, enabling the Board of Directors to maintain an active, informed role in risk management by being able to monitor and manage those matters that may present significant risks to Sallie Mae.
+Since 2007, Mr. Schoellkopf has served as the Lead Independent Director will designate a new Lead Independent Director, who will be responsible for leading the annual performance review of the Chief Executive Officer.
+In addition, the Lead Independent Director will continue to act as an active liaison between management and Sallie Mae's non-employee directors, maintaining frequent contact with both Mr. Quinlan to advise him on the progress of the Board of Directors' committee meetings, and with individual non-employee directors that its leadership structure is appropriately balanced between promoting Sallie Mae's strategic development with the Board of Directors also believes that its leadership structure has creates an environment of open, efficient communication between the Board of Directors and management, enabling the Board of Directors to maintain an active, informed role in risk management by being able to monitor and manage those matters that may present significant risks to Sallie Mae.